DWilliames/paddy2-beta/README.md

 - [ ] After resizing a group to infer new size, make sure that it does not infer a new size on Symbol Instances
 - [ ] Allow an option for 'stretching' – see https://github.com/DWilliames/paddy2-beta/issues/5
 - [ ] Read 'stretching' properties from the layer list names
+- [ ] Allow an Artboard to be a Stack Group
 #### User interface
 - [x] Show a view in the inspector when eligible to create a stack group
 - [x] Show UI in the inspector to manipulate the stack vie properties
 - [x] Show option to 'remove' the stack group from within the inspector
 - [x] Change the icon of the 'Stack group' in the layer list to make it stand out
-- [ ] Update the icon to have the alignment directions etc. darker rather than white
+- [x] Update the icon to have the alignment directions etc. darker rather than white
 - [x] Update the 'Stack group' icon, to something better
 - [x] Re-layout the layers after changing the spacing/orientation from within the inspector UI
 - [ ] Better placement within the inspector?